rohan1234usa/behavioral-coach/README.md

 2.  **API:** Returns an AWS S3 Presigned URL.
 3.  **Client:** Uploads video binary directly to S3.
 4.  **Client:** Triggers the Analysis Pipeline via Webhook.
-5.  **Worker:** Backend processes the video (via Imentiv/OpenAI), calculates metrics, and stores results in PostgreSQL.
+5.  **Worker:** Backend processes the video using Imentiv AI's Video Emotion Recognition API for facial analysis and additional AI services for vocal analysis, calculates metrics, and stores results in PostgreSQL.
 6.  **Client:** Polls for completion and renders the Dashboard.

 -----